J.H. Cerilles State College

 The J.H.
-Cerilles State College or JHCSC formerly known as Josefina H. Cerilles Polytechnic College, is a public college in the Philippines.
+Cerilles State College (JHCSC; formerly known as Josefina H. Cerilles Polytechnic College) is a public college in the Philippines.
 Its main campus is located in Mati, San Miguel, Zamboanga del Sur.

 On February 20, 1995, Republic Act No. 7895 was signed into law converting the then Josefine H. Cerilles National High School into a college to become Josefina H. Cerilles Polytechnic College.
 By virtue of R.A.
 9159 authored by Cong.
 Aurora Cerilles, the college was converted into J.H.
 Cerilles State College.
 This state college is the smallest yet fastest growing state college in its first three years of operation.
 The local political climate has a constant impact on its operation and development.

-The name
+Etymology

-The school was named Josefina H. Cerilles Memorial Barangay High School in honor of the assemblyman's beloved wife who was once a supervisor of DECS.
+The school was named Josefina H. Cerilles Memorial Barangay High School in honor of the assemblyman's wife who was once a supervisor of DECS.
 This was approved through a Sangguniang Bayan Resolution No. 23 in April 1983 and Sangguniang Panlalawigan Resolution No. 295-A in 1984 pursuant to DECS Order N0.6, series of 1983.

 Crispin Mag-usara took the leadership of the newly created school and not long after, Fortunato Gumintad succeeded him as teacher-in-charge.
 With the cooperation of the school's faculty and staff, and the residents of the community, Gumintad made a lot of improvements of the school which was originally constructed out of light materials.

 In 1987, when all barangay high schools in the country were fully nationalized, the school's name was changed to Josefina H. Cerilles National High School.
-In the succeeding year, it was one of the lucky recipients of the Secondary Education Development Program (SEDP) building package and subsequently thereafter, the U.S. AID academic building package.
+In the succeeding year, it was one of the recipients of the Secondary Education Development Program (SEDP) building package and subsequently thereafter, the U.S. AID academic building package.